CynthiaPeter/CynthiaPeter/README.md

 ---

 I enjoy [writing!](https://cynthiapeter.com/series/technical-writing-basics).
-Writing gives me an opportunity to learn and share my experiences with people.
+Writing gives me an opportunity to learn and share my experiences with people and that's why I Love Open source projects.
+I am currently an OSS Writer.

 I love to hold the door open to new learners.
 I'll say writing is my super power💪🏿 But then, I have other superpowers, like amazing problem-solving skills, brainstorming, research, a remarkable human relationship skills, and a good sense of humor.
 You definitely want me on your team, I mean who doesn't need a good laugh? 🤷🏿‍♀️🤷🏿‍♀️.